Everything You Need to Know about Napping: Benefits, Best Practices

 While adults don’t need them as often as children, about one-third of adults will take one regularly.
 It may not surprise you if you’re part of that statistic, but many adults can’t find the time or don’t enjoy it.

-Below are the most common feeling after waking up: [4]
+When it comes to adults, below are the most common feeling after waking up from a nap: [4]

 If you’re going to take a nap, you want to plan it just right to get the most benefits.
 This includes a restful location and the best time for your nap.